 Appropriate Taxonomic Level for Plant Identifications

 Most of the plant attributes that contribute to the LVI metrics apply to species, not genera, so it is important to make species-level identifications of plants whenever possible, even if you need to take the plant back to the lab or send it to an expert for verification.
-Consider that the four LVI metrics are % native, % invasive exotic (FLEPPC Category 1), % sensitive (based on C of C score), and C of C score of the dominant or co-dominant taxa.
+Consider that the four LVI metrics are % native, % invasive exotic (FISC Category 1), % sensitive (based on C of C score), and C of C score of the dominant or co-dominant taxa.
 Some genera include exclusively native or non-native species.
 Other genera, however, contain both native and non-native species, and therefore nativity cannot be assigned at genus level in these cases.
 The lack of information could artificially deflate the score for that metric.
-The FLEPPC taxa are all at species level, so it is important to be able to identify those taxa to species level.
+The FISC taxa are all at species level, so it is important to be able to identify those taxa to species level.

 C of C Scores for Taxonomic Levels Other Than Species Level